-Security Council resolution 2427 (2018) "[s]trongly condemns all violations of applicable international law involving the recruitment and use of children by parties to armed conflict as well as their re-recruitment..." and "...all other violations of international law, including international humanitarian law, human rights law and refugee law, committed against children in situations of armed conflict and demands that all relevant parties immediately put an end to such practices and take special measures to protect children."
+Security Council resolution 2427 (2018) "[s]trongly condemns all violations of applicable international law involving the recruitment and use of children by par-

+Children who have been recruited and used by terrorist groups are victims of violations of international law and have the same rights and protections as all children. ties to armed conflict as well as their rerecruitment..." and "...all other violations of international law, including international humanitarian law, human rights law and refugee law, committed against children in situations of armed conflict and demands that all relevant parties immediately put an end to such practices and take special measures to protect children."
 (OP1) The Security Council also emphasizes the responsibility of states to end impunity "for genocide, crimes against humanity, war crimes and other egregious crimes perpetrated against children" including their recruitment and use.17